 A passerby, who was a nurse, stopped at the scene and together with my brother, they positioned the man’s head to open his air passage until help arrived.
 No one had mouth guard equipment and to be honest, my brother said that the man was rather scrufty looking so even the nurse was hesitant to do CPR because she didn’t want to do the mouth-to-mouth contact without a face shield.
 Official paramedics and the ambulance crew finally arrived and took over, but my brother has since wondered if the customer made it through the unfortunate incident and what happened to him that day.
 He also wondered why more businesses, like supermarkets, restaurants and other large stores, don’t provide their employees with a CPR/First Aid course (and have equipment like the face barrier mouth guards readily available) as part of their regular training, especially since they deal with the public all of the time.
+A lot of businesses have this CPR, like home remodeling businesses, including the best contractors like Palm Beach Roofing Expert.
 If employees were trained, they could step in and give customers a chance of survival if anyone would choke, go into sudden cardicac arrest or another emergency medical mode.

 I never really had thought about it.
 But after I did, it seems like a really good idea that wouldn’t take all that much time, expense or effort.
 If the training only saved one life, it would be worth it.
 Think of all the customers on a given day who go through Walmart, Target, Acme, Giant, Best Buy, Wawa, Macy’s, Outback, Olive Garden and the dozens and dozens of other places around here that deal with large amounts of people day in and day out.
 There’s no doubt that some of those customers will sooner or later need an emergency responder on the spur like the man in ShopRite did.
 And they may not be so lucky that a nurse, doctor, paramedic or other professional trained in CPR would just so happen by luck of the draw to be in the same place at the same time to offer aid until someone called 911 and the professionals arrived.